atdeters/42-gnl-hangman/README.md

 ## Credits

 -   Game created by **[N-Determine](https://github.com/N-Determine)** as part of learning and contributing to the **42 School** Common Core program.
--  Special thanks to **[DajanPlackovic](https://github.com/DajanPlackovic/DajanPlackovic)** for helping in finding possible bugs and leaks in the program.
+-  Special thanks to **[DajanPlackovic](https://github.com/DajanPlackovic/DajanPlackovic)** for helping me find possible bugs and leaks in the program.